gvwilson/sdxpy-2023-02/gross-craig/oop/README.md

 a simple example to show that this works, either by modifying the code in start.py or by creating something new.

+### Solution

+This is implemented in `multiple.py`.
+The main change is that parent classes are stored in lists and those lists are iterated over in `find_internal` to find a method.
+This produces a "depth first" method resolution order, exhausting the first specified parent class's parents then moving to the next.
+Otherwise, everything is the same.

+There are some limitations due to an overall lack of scoping by parent class.
+Here, overrides are overrides and there's no accessing the parent-defined values of overridden methods or variables.
+Thus, if parent class B (called second in the constructor) overrides a variable needed by one of parent class A (called first in the constructor)'s methods, that method would stop working properly.
+This leaves it up to the programmer to ensure that multiple inheritance is "compatible."

+We test this by mixing `Square` objects and `Colorable` objects to produce `ColorableSquare`s.
+We check the method resolution order via an `equals` method implemented by `Shape`, `Square`, and `Colorable`.
+Since `Colorable` is specified first in `ColorableSquare`'s `_parent` property, it is the only way that equality is checked.

 ## Prototypes

 Some languages don't distinguish between objects and classes.
 Instead,